djjuhasz/bin-bagit/README.md

 # bin-bagit

-**bin-bagit** an experiment in building a Docker image running
+**bin-bagit** an experiment in building a Docker image containing
 <https://github.com/LibraryOfCongress/bagit-python> as a single file binary.

 **bin-bagit** uses:

 - <https://github.com/astral-sh/uv> for Python package management
-- <https://github.com/six8/pyinstaller-alpine> to build a single file binary for Alpine Linux from the `bagit-python` package
+- <https://github.com/six8/pyinstaller-alpine> to build the single file binary for Alpine Linux from the `bagit-python` package

 ## Notes